kluchey/OMG/pages/Ontario Math Graph.md

 	  CLOCK: [2025-05-18 Sun 21:44:09]
 	  :END:
 	- TODO Add more Flashcards for math words and practice.
+	- TODO Add more games.
+	- TODO Add more crypographic puzzles to autocorrect solutions practice.
 	- ---
 - ### Want to Contribute?
 	- This is a free and open source effort hosted on [Github](https://github.com/kluchey/OMG), crafted using [Logseq](https://logseq.com/), and published via [Logseq-SPA](https://github.com/logseq/publish-spa).